Many people now have dogs as pets.

 They share the same living environment, and sometimes it is easy to have human-dog conflicts.
 So how do dogs handle the conflicts?

 A study recently conducted in Germany answered this question.
 Researchers examined the behavior of 22 privately owned dogs during two different situations.

 In a frustrating situation, the experimenter withheld a dog treat for 3 min and did not interact with the dog.
 In a conditioning situation, the experimenter withheld the treat, but the dog could get the treat if it lay down.

 Each dog was tested separately.
 In both situations, the dog owner unleashed the dog and just observed in the same room.

 Researchers recorded and analyzed the dogs’ responses.
-In the frustrating situation, all dogs tried to get the food (71 sec /180 sec).
-When they could not, they stepped backwards and stood alert.
+In a frustrating situation, all dogs tried to get the food (71 sec /180 sec).
+When they could not, they stepped back and stood alert.